net-lisias-ksp/io_object_mu/README.md

 How to install
 --------------

-1.Clone the github repo
+1. Clone the github repo
-1. Copy the entire folder (io_object_mu) into Blender's scripts/addons folder
+2. Copy the entire folder (`io_object_mu`) into Blender's scripts/addons folder
-1. Start Blender
+3. Start Blender
-1. Go to File ->  User Preferences... -> Add-ons tab -> Import-Export category
+4. Go to File ->  User Preferences... -> Add-ons tab -> Import-Export category
-1. Find "Import-Export: Mu model format (KSP)" in the list
+5. Find "Import-Export: Mu model format (KSP)" in the list
-1. Check the checkbox next to it
+6. Check the checkbox next to it.
+Clicking on the little triangle to the left will open the configuration panel for the addon.
+You can...
+	1. Set the KSP GameData directory (point it at GameData itself, not just the KSP root directory).
+Required for craft import
+	2. Install shader presets.
+Optional.
+These make it easier to set up materials for exported models.
+	3. Install config templates (only one right now).
+Optional and rather advances (ask for details).
+	4. Install some color palette presets.
+Optional for texture painting etc.
-1. Click "Save User Settings"
+7. Click "Save User Settings"
-1. If you go to the File -> Import menu, it now has "KSP Mu" and "KSP Craft" in the list
+8. If you go to the File -> Import menu, it now has "KSP Mu" and "KSP Craft" in the list